w40krocks/w40krocks.github.io/README.md

 ![Screenshot of a low poly utah raptor](assets/Images/raptor%20v1.png) ![Screenshot of a slightly better low poly utah raptor](assets/Images/raptor%20v2.png)

 ### College Project
-From September 2025 to January 2026 I developed a small-scale Unity game for an assignment in College, with a backing GDD (Game Design Document)
+From September 2025 to January 2026 I developed a small-scale Unity game for an assignment in College, with a backing GDD (Game Design Document) and documentation